aerogear/charmil/docs/src/charmil_config.md

 ## Features:

-- Uses [Viper](https://github.com/spf13/viper) under the hood.
-- Helps in maintaining all available configurations in a single central-local config file.
+- Helps in maintaining all available configurations in a single, centralized local config file.
-- Provides the plugin developers with a set of methods to maintain a configuration map and export it to the host CLI.
+- Provides the plugin developers with a functionality to add their CLI configurations to the host CLI local config file with ease.
-- Provides the host CLI developers with a set of methods to import plugin configuration maps and read/write configurations from/to a local config file.
+- Provides the host CLI developers with a set of methods to read/write configurations from/to a local config file.

 ## Steps to Use: